rhpds/sovereign_cloud/README.md

-# Ansible Collection - agnosticd.sovereign_cloud
+# Ansible Collection - rhpds.sovereign_cloud

 Documentation for the collection.